Timeseries

 property time_dim: str

-The name of the time dimension for this time series.
+The time dimension name of the series.

 Return type